Live Sentence

-Live Sentence (1984) is the only live album released by the American heavy metal band Alcatrazz featuring the band's original line-up.
-The live concert recorded for the album was performed on 28 January 1984 at Nakano Sun Plaza in Tokyo.
+Live Sentence is a 1984 live album by American heavy metal band Alcatrazz, and the only live album featuring the band's original lineup.
+The live concert recorded for the album was performed on January 28, 1984, at Nakano Sun Plaza in Tokyo.
 In addition to tracks from Alcatrazz's debut album, No Parole from Rock 'n" Roll, the album includes performances by Alcatrazz of songs from the Rainbow album Down to Earth recorded and released when Graham Bonnet, Alcatrazz's singer and primary lyricist, was the lead singer of Rainbow.
 According to Billboard, the album spent 16 weeks on the chart and peaked at No. 133.